trampgeek/moodle-qtype_coderunner/Readme.md

 in the output web page each of the complete programs that gets run during a question submission.

-As mentioned earlier, there are actually two templates for each question type.
-For efficiency, CodeRunner first tries to combine all testcases into a single compile-and-execute run using the second template, called the `combinator_template`.
-There is a combinator template for most question types, except for questions that require students to write a whole program.
-However, the combinator template is not used during testing if standard input is supplied for any of the tests; each test is then assumed to be independent of the others, with its own input.
-Also, if an exception occurs at runtime when a combinator template is being used, the tester retries all test cases individually using the per-test-case template so that the student gets presented with all results up to the point at which the exception occurred.

-As mentioned above, both the `per_test_template` and the `combinator_template` can be edited by the question author for special needs, e.g. if you wish to provide skeleton code to the students.
-As a simple example, if you wanted students to provide the missing line in a C function that returns the square of its parameter, and you also wished to hide the *printf* from the students, you could use a template like:
+### Combinator templates

+The template for a question is by default defined by the code runner question type, which itself is defined by a special "prototype" question, to be explained later.
+You can inspect the template of any question by clicking the customise box in the question authoring form.
+You'll also find a checkbox labelled *Is combinator*.
+If this checkbox is checked the template is a combinator template.
+Such templates take the STUDENT\_ANSWER template variable as shown above, but rather than taking just a single TEST variable, they take a TESTCASES variable, which is is a list of all the individual TEST objects.

+The actual template used by the built-in C function question type is not actually a per-test template as suggested above, but is the following combinator template.

+    #include <stdio.h>
+    #include <stdlib.h>
+    #include <ctype.h>
+    #include <string.h>
+    #include <stdbool.h>
+    #include <math.h>
+    #define SEPARATOR "#<ab@17943918#@>#"

+    {{ STUDENT_ANSWER }}

+    int main() {
+    {% for TEST in TESTCASES %}
+       {
+        {{ TEST.testcode }};
+       }
+        {% if not loop.last %}printf("%s\n", SEPARATOR);{% endif %}
+    {% endfor %}
+        return 0;
+    }

+The Twig template engine has control structures, which are wrapped in `{%` and `%}`.
+If a C-function question had two three test cases, the above template might expand to something like the following:

+    #include <stdio.h>
+    #include <stdlib.h>
+    #include <ctype.h>
+    #include <string.h>
+    #include <stdbool.h>
+    #include <math.h>
+    #define SEPARATOR "#<ab@17943918#@>#"

+    int sqr(int n) {
+        return n * n;
+    }

+    int main() {
+        printf("%d\n", sqr(-9));
+        printf("%s\n", SEPARATOR);
+        printf("%d\n", sqr(11));
+        printf("%s\n", SEPARATOR);
+        printf("%d\n", sqr(-13));
+        return 0;
+    }

+The output from the execution is then the outputs from the three tests separated by a special separator string (which can be customised for each question if desired).
+On receiving the output back from the sandbox, CodeRunner then splits the output using the separator into three separate test outputs, exactly as if a per-test template had been used on each test case separately.

+This strategy can't be used with questions that require standard input as there's no reliable way to reset the standard input for each test.
+The strategy also fails if the student's code causes a premature abort due to a run error, such as a segmentation fault or a CPU time limit exceeded.
+In such cases, CodeRunner uses the combinator template as a per-test template simply by passing it one test case at a time in the TESTCASES variable.

+### Customising templates

+As mentioned above, if a question author clicks in the *customise* checkbox, the question template is made visible and can be edited by the question author to modify the behaviour for that question.

+As a simple example, consider the following question:

+"What is the missing line in the *sqr* function shown below, which returns the square of its parameter *n*?"

+    int sqr(int n) {
+        // What code replaces this line?
+    }

+Suppose further that you wished the test column of the result table to display just, say, `sqr(-11)` rather than `printf("%d, sqr(-11));`

+You could set such a question using a template like:

         #include <stdio.h>
         #include <stdlib.h>